NicoHood/HoodLoader2/Readme.md

 PIN 7    - Force HoodLoader2 upload
 ```

+##### 2. Upload the installation sketch
+Connect your Arduino to your PC, select the Arduino Uno/Mega board like you are used to.
 The installation sketch is located in *tools/Atmega_Board_Programmer/Atmega_Board_Programmer.ino*, open it with your Arduino IDE.

-In the first lines of the sketch you can optionally choose to what Arduino you are uploading to otherwise it will automatically detect the right Arduino.
+In the first lines of the sketch you can optionally choose to what Arduino you are uploading to otherwise it will automatically detect the correct Arduino.
+Upload the installation sketch to your Arduino Uno/Mega.
+This may take a while.

+##### 3. Burn the bootloader
-**Upload the installation sketch to your Arduino Uno/Mega, upload the Serial monitor and then put in the 100nF capacitor.**
+Once the installation sketch is uploaded to your main MCU you are able to burn the bootloader to your 16u2.
-You can also use a 2nd Arduino to flash the firmware.
-For example if you can't access the first Arduino for some reason.
-Then you don not need the capacitor but you have to connect 5V-5V and GND-GND (unplug USB from the to be flashed Arduino!).

 The normal way is to control the uploading via Serial, so open the Serial port monitor at baud 115200.
+**Now put in the 100nF capacitor.** Follow the instructions (press H + Enter).

+Optionally you can also connect pin 7 with ground to flash the HoodLoader2 if your serial port does not work for some reason.

+##### 4. Check bootloader installation
-Follow the instructions (press H + Enter).
-Then your Arduino should be flashed with the new firmware.
+Now your Arduino should be flashed with the new bootloader.
 Remove all the wires now.
 Once you've done this, normally you don't need to do this again, maybe if there is a new HoodLoader2 version.

+To check if the installation worked fine you may check your device like that:
+TODO picture

 **Read the [How to use](https://github.com/NicoHood/HoodLoader2#hoodloader2---how-to-use) section**
 on how to install and use the HID and USB core and upload new sketches to the 16u2.

-##### **Recovery options/how to get back to the original bootloader:**
+##### 5. (optional) Recovery options/how to get back to the original bootloader

 If anything goes wrong and you can't access the Serial via USB any more you still are able to try different methods to flash the 16u2.
 You can use another Arduino and upload the installation sketch there and try the flash again.